-Construction Elevator Vertical Transportation
+Construction Elevator and Vertical Transport Guide

 If you have ever managed a multi-story construction project, you know that elevator and vertical transportation work sits on the critical path more often than anyone would like.
 The elevator scope touches structural, electrical, fire protection, and finish trades.
 It involves long lead times, specialized labor, and inspections that can hold up a certificate of occupancy if anything goes wrong.